 Charter of the Audit Committee of the Board of Directors

 CHARTER OF THE AUDIT COMMITTEE OF THE BOARD OF DIRECTORS

 I. AUDIT COMMITTEE PURPOSE

-· Assist the Board with the oversight of the Company's compliance with legal and regulatory requirements.
+- Assist the Board with the oversight of the Company's compliance with legal and regulatory requirements.

-· Monitor the qualifications, independence and performance of the Company’s independent auditors and internal auditing department.
+- Monitor the qualifications, independence and performance of the Company’s independent auditors and internal auditing department.

-· Provide an avenue of communication among the independent auditors, management, the internal auditing department, and the Board.
+- Provide an avenue of communication among the independent auditors, management, the internal auditing department, and the Board.

-The Audit Committee has the authority to conduct any investigation appropriate to fulfilling its responsibilities, and it has direct access to the independent auditors as well as anyone in the organization.
-The Audit Committee has the ability to retain, without Board approval and at the Company’s expense, special legal, accounting, or other consultants or experts it deems necessary in the performance of its duties.
-The Company shall provide for appropriate funding, as determined by the Audit Committee, for payment of compensation to any outside legal, accounting or other advisors employed by the Audit Committee, and for ordinary administrative expenses of the Audit Committee that are necessary or appropriate for carrying out its duties.
+The Committee has the authority to conduct any investigation appropriate to fulfilling its responsibilities, and it has direct access to the independent auditors as well as anyone in the organization.
+The Committee has the ability to retain, without Board approval and at the Company’s expense, special legal, accounting, or other consultants or experts it deems necessary in the performance of its duties.
+The Company shall provide for appropriate funding, as determined by the Committee, for payment of compensation to any outside legal, accounting or other advisors employed by the Committee, and for ordinary administrative expenses of the Committee that are necessary or appropriate for carrying out its duties.

 II.
 AUDIT COMMITTEE COMPOSITION AND MEETINGS

-Audit Committee members shall be appointed and removed by the Board on recommendation of the Nominating and Governance Committee and shall meet the requirements of the New York Stock Exchange (“NYSE”).
-The Audit Committee shall be comprised of three or more directors, each of whom shall be independent of management and the Company as defined in the NYSE listing standards, the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and the rules and regulations of the Securities and Exchange Commission (the "Commission").
-All members of the Audit Committee shall be financially literate (or shall become financially literate within a reasonable period of time after appointment to the Audit Committee) by having a basic understanding of finance and accounting and being able to read and understand financial statements.
-At least one member of the Audit Committee should be an "audit committee financial expert" as defined by the rules and regulations of the Commission.
-No member of the Audit Committee shall simultaneously serve on the Audit Committee of more than three public companies.
+Committee members shall be appointed and removed by the Board and shall meet the requirements of the New York Stock Exchange (“NYSE”).
+The Committee shall be comprised of three or more directors, each of whom shall be independent of management and the Company as defined in the NYSE listing standards, the Securities Exchange Act of 1934, as amended, the rules and regulations of the Securities and Exchange Commission (the "Commission"), and the Company’s independence guidelines.
+All members of the Committee shall be financially literate, as determined by the Board, (or shall become financially literate within a reasonable period of time after appointment to the Committee) by having a basic understanding of finance and accounting and being able to read and understand financial statements.
+At least one member of the Committee shall have accounting or related financial management expertise, as determined by the Board.
+At least one member of the Committee should also be an "audit committee financial expert" as defined by the rules and regulations of the Commission.
+A person who satisfies this definition of “audit committee financial expert” will also be presumed to have accounting or related financial management expertise.
+No member of the Committee shall simultaneously serve on the audit committee of more than three public companies.